jacksonthall22/SAN-strings/README.md

 # How it works
 ## What are discriminators?

-Generating every possible SAN move would be simple if not for discriminators, which are occasionally must be used to disambiguate between multiple legal moves.
+Generating every possible SAN move in chess would be simple if not for discriminators, which occasionally must be inserted into the "standard" SAN move to disambiguate between multiple legal options.
  - N**b**d2:

    ![image](https://backscattering.de/web-boardimage/board.svg?size=200&coordinates=true&fen=8/8/8/8/8/5N2/8/1N6&arrows=Gb1d2)